Winter weather conditions can be hard on your bike, but if you prepare well you can still embrace everything winter riding has to offer.

 Pumps and puncture repair

-The tyre is the cyclist’s ultimate interface with the ground, translating your power and steering into performance.
-During winter, however, its duties increase, with water, ice, and snow all impinging on your available grip.
-Winter riding is tough enough without fishtailing all over the road and dealing with endless punctures, so if you want to get the most out of your winter riding experience then getting weather appropriate tyres is recommended.
+If you want to get the most out of your winter riding experience then we recommend you switch to weather-appropriate tyres.
 Winter tyres come with more durable compounds and puncture protection systems, and what they lose in performance they gain in resilience.